Keeping Your Business Flexible and Scalable

 The reasons for using interim management differed from company-to-company, but some of the most common reasons were project transformation, international development, and duress.
 An interesting finding in the survey was that 80% of French CEOs interviewed believed they would increase the use of interim management.
 The above average number is likely fuelled by another of internal and external factors which include the recent economic condition of the country or their overburdening labor laws.

-Interim management in Switzerland
+Interim executives in Switzerland

 Switzerland is home to some of the biggest corporations in the world including Nestlé, Rolex, Logitech, Novartis and more, making it one of the world’s wealthiest countries.
 Staying close to their roots, Swiss companies are headquartered in their homeland and have executive teams mostly composed of their local countrymen and women.